UniqueSecure/MePOSJavaSDK/README.md

 ### terminateCommunication()

   Terminates the bidirectional communication with the MePOS, it is good practice to call this method when not interested in receiving notifications from MePOS.
+The developer must garantee to innvoke this method before exiting their program.

 ### setConnectionIPAddress(string IPAddress)